Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Proposed Method

 \subsection{Spatio-Temporal Modeling}

 We propose a novel spatio-temporal model based on the path distances between camera pairs.
-We assume that the camera network in an area satisfies the spatio-temporal relation $\psi(d_{ij},\bigtriangleup t)$.
-The $\psi(d_{ij},\bigtriangleup t)$ is a two-dimensional probability distribution function, where $d_{ij}$ is the path distance between camera $c_i$ and $c_j$, and $\bigtriangleup t$ is the time length for persons to walk from camera $c_i$ to $c_j$.
+We assume that the camera network in an area satisfies the spatio-temporal relation $\psi(d_{ij},t_{ij})$.
+The $\psi(d_{ij},t_{ij})$ is a two-dimensional probability distribution function.
 When the path distance between two cameras and the corresponding time length are input into the model, it returns a probability to indicate the likelihood that the person is moving continuously from one camera to another.
 Because we often do not have enough data for all camera pairs to compute the spatio-temporal probability distribution, we choose to establish a joint probability model of the camera network.
-Firstly, we train the spatio-temporal model using the camera pairs with enough data, and then get the spatio-temporal probability of all camera pairs by interpolation.
-We use Multi-layer Perceptron (MLP) to fit the spatio-temporal probability model $\psi$.
-MLP is smooth and continuous, which satisfies the assumption that spatio-temporal model is a two-dimensional continuous probability distribution.
+Firstly, we train the spatio-temporal model using the camera pairs with enough data and then get the spatio-temporal probability of all camera pairs by interpolation.
+We use Multi-Layer Perceptron (MLP) to fit the spatio-temporal probability model $\psi$.
+MLP is smooth and continuous, which satisfies the assumption that the spatio-temporal model is a two-dimensional continuous probability distribution.
 Our model consists of three network layers: input, hidden, and output.
-The input layer includes the path distance $d$ and time length $\bigtriangleup t$.
+The input layer inputs the path distance $d_{ij}$ and time length $t_{ij}$.
 The output layer returns whether the input value meets the time constraint.
 Assuming that the probability of the final output is $\hat{y_i}$ and the label is $y_i$, we train the model with the cross entropy loss function, which is expressed by the mathematical formula as follows:

 where $n$ is number of mini-batch.